LAAC-LSCP/laac-lscp.github.io/docs/logistics.md

 If you would like to get training on topics ranging from statistics, programming, to French as a foreign language, you can ask Radhia Achheb, who is 'correspondante formation'.
 Once you know when the course will take place & how long it lasts, ask Alex whether it would be appropriate for your project.

-## Call rooms and how to book one

-At the LSCP, video calls can be made in these three rooms : C401, C404 B and C412 B.
-Each use must be the subject of a prior reservation to schedule via the Google calendars.
-If you do not have access to those, ask Philippe to send you the link to join them.
-Use the calendar to create an event and associate it with the room's calendar.
-NB : remember to put your name in the reservation.
-If you don't show up within 5 mins of your start time, someone else can take over the room.

 ## Additional literature